 Did you know that most modern Intel and AMD computers come with backdoors implanted by the NSA and other agencies?
 You do now, and it isn’t pretty.
 And it’s getting worse.
 Since the Snowden revelations, we know that most hardware platforms contain backdoors or have insecure software that can have exploitable bugs.
 Most hardware manufacturers intentionally place insecure backdoors into their systems, for profit.
 With most systems from the large manufacturers, your company is at risk of data theft, corporate espionage or worse.
 The Libreboot X220 from Minifree changes that!

 The Libreboot X220 is a business-grade, secure owner-controlled laptop that safeguards your privacy, security and freedom.
-It uses quad-core Core i5-2410M CPU (or higher), Intel HD 3000 graphics and supports up to 16GiB RAM, making this an ideal high-performance workstation with the Intel QM67 sandybridge chipset.
+It uses dual-core Core i5-2410M CPU (or higher), Intel HD 3000 graphics and supports up to 16GiB RAM, making this an ideal high-performance workstation with the Intel QM67 sandybridge chipset.
 It runs 100% entirely on free and open source software, from the BIOS, right up to the operating system, drivers and applications.
 It comes with the free and open source Libreboot BIOS replacement, and Debian GNU+Linux, or any other GNU+Linux distribution of your choice.

 Your Libreboot X220 obeys you, and nobody else!
 The Libreboot X220 comes without the Intel Management Engine or AMD PSP!